owenkx/introToDataViz3/README.md

 });
 ```

-## Use this function to pull data from the Twitter Search API, and the Seattle Police feed.
+## Use this function to pull data from the Twitter Search API, the Seattle Police feed, and the WA population json file in this repository.
-### Create two separate charts that show the data from those sources
+### Create three separate charts that show the data from those sources

+### Things to think about:
+- Which chart will work best for each data set?
+- Are there ways to show relation information between the three data sources?
+- What's the best way to arrange the information on the page?
+Do you need to add text to make things more clear?
+- How can you break down the script into smaller functions?